Chandrashekhar-1995/devTinder/homework.md

 - Create PATCH /profile/edit API
 - Create PATCH /profile/password API => forgate password API
 - Make you validate all data in every POST, PATCH APIs

+# Episode 12 homework

+- Read more about indexes in mongoDB
+- Why we do need indexes i DB?
+- What is advantage and Disadvantage of creating indexing ?
+- Rerad about compound indexes from https://www.mongodb.com/docs/manual/core/indexes/index-types/index-compound/